jholl1886/CEN-Capstone/frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project was modified by Reece :)

+Readme edit by Reece on request by Aditi
 ## Available Scripts

 In the project directory, you can run: